hojjang98/hojjang98.github.io/about.md

 ---

-> 🚧 This page will be updated as I grow.
-> I believe in consistent, transparent learning — one post, one project at a time.
+> 🚧 This page will evolve as I grow — one post, one project at a time.